Dustin21/GP.Bagging/README.md

 ![](./README_files/figure-html/unnamed-chunk-7-1.png)

-Finally, let's examine the error by again calling on our `GP_Bag()` object, as well as our test observations, `y.test`.
+Finally, let's examine the RMSE and AbsE by again calling on our `GP_Bag()` object, as well as our test observations, `y.test`.

 ```r